elephant-healthcare/ai-hackday-immunisation-llm/docs/pan-ng-immunisation.md

 Vaccines are safe and effective if used correctly.
 However, no vaccine is completely without risk and adverse events can occasionally result after an immunization.
 Adverse Event Following Immunization (AEFI) is any medical occurrence which followed immunization and which does not necessarily have a causal relationship with the usage of the vaccine.
 These events may be any unfavourable or unintended sign, abnormal laboratory finding, symptom or disease.
 Such events may present as local reactions (redness, pain or swelling at the injection site), fever, irritability, convulsions, anaphylactic shock, adenopathy and encephalopathy.

+## Adverse event following immunization AEFI
 **Most vaccines will cause no or minor, non-serious adverse events.
 Serious events are extremely rare and generally do not result in death or long-term disability.
 These events are often not as deadly as the complications caused by the disease the vaccine is meant to prevent**.

+###Categorization

-**Categorization**: AEFI can be categorized into two broad categories based specifically on cause, seriousness and frequency:
+AEFI can be categorized into two broad categories based specifically on cause, seriousness and frequency:

 1. Cause-specific categorization
 2. Vaccine reactions by seriousness and frequency

-**Cause – Specific Categorization: WHO has classified AEFI into five groups:**
+###Cause – Specific Categorization: WHO has classified AEFI into five groups:

 1. Vaccine product-related reaction – reaction to one or more of the inherent properties of the vaccine itself e.g. limb swelling following DPT (components of Pentavalent vaccine)
 2. Vaccine quality – defect reaction – due to defect in the quality of the vaccine